micaelaneus/strength-as-ccoty/the-lions-remedy-ritual.md

 ## OPEN A RITUAL SPACE

 Take some breaths to build focus, calm the mind, and signal to your body that you are entering a different state of being.
 Sit quietly until you feel centered before continuing.
-If you have a method for casting a circle, calling the corners, etc. in your practice, perform it here.
+If you have a method for casting a circle in your practice, perform it here.

 Announce your reason for performing the ritual and dedicate the merits:
-*“I gather here to* [your purpose or a general desire], *and I dedicate any merits of my work to the highest good of all beings* [or name a recipient].”
+“I gather here to [your purpose or a general desire], and I dedicate any merits of my work to the highest good of all beings [or name a recipient].”

 Prepare your tarot cards and other materials, especially the scrap papers for the releasing ritual.
 When you're ready, take a comfortable seat and go through the following visualization.